 LITTLE BLACK DRESS

 Keep a classic little black dress on hand.
 A black dress is a versatile classic for just about any event imaginable.
-It’s nice to have in the closet for things like job interview, a funeral, a meeting of the parents, a night out with the girls, a cocktail party, or an academic ceremony.
+It’s nice to have in the closet for things like a job interview, a funeral, a meeting of the parents, a night out with the girls, a cocktail party, or an academic ceremony.

 TATTOOS AND PIERCINGS